DC Food Policy Council Members

 Ona Balkus, Food Policy Director

 Ona Balkus was appointed by Mayor Muriel Bowser in August 2018 as the DC Food Policy Director to promote food access and equity, sustainability, and the local food economy here in the District.
-Before being appointed Director, Ona served District residents as the Legislative Counsel for the DC Council’s Committee on Transportation and the Environment since August 2016.
-Her portfolio included food and nutrition policy, parks and recreation, clean water, and public works.
-In this role, Ona drafted several significant pieces of food-related legislation, including the Women, Infants, and Children Program Expansion Act of 2018 and the Healthy Parks Act of 2018.
-Previously, Ona was a Senior Clinical Fellow at the Harvard Law School Food Law and Policy Clinic, where she provided guidance to food policy councils from across the country working to improve their communities’ food systems.
+Previously, Ona served as the Legislative Counsel for the DC Council’s Committee on Transportation and the Environment, focused on food and nutrition policy, parks and recreation, clean water, and public works.
+In this role, Ona drafted several significant pieces of food-related legislation, including the Women, Infants, and Children Program Expansion Act of 2018 and the Healthy Students Amendment Act of 2018.
+Previously, Ona was a Senior Clinical Fellow at the Harvard Law School Food Law and Policy Clinic, where she provided guidance to food policy councils across the country working to improve their communities’ food systems.
 Ona grew up in the DMV and currently lives in Ward 6.

-Emily Johnson, Policy Analyst, DC Office of Planning
+Emily Johnson, Cross Systems Planner, DC Office of Planning

-Emily Johnson joined the Office of Planning (OP) as a Policy Analyst in June 2018.
-In her role, she contributes to citywide strategic policies related to food access, health equity, and sustainable food systems in the District of Columbia.
-Prior to working at OP, Emily worked at the Robert Wood Johnson Foundation’s Healthy Eating Research initiative where she supported the health and wellbeing of low-income families and children by researching and evaluating evidence-based child nutrition and family supportive policies.
-Emily also advanced food policy and economic justice issues at the North Carolina Governor’s Office, Duke University’s World Food Policy Center, the US Agency for International Development (USAID), and the Congressional Hunger Center as an Emerson National Hunger Fellow.
+Emily Johnson is the Cross Systems Planner at the DC Office of Planning.
+In her role, she coordinates data-driven research, technical analysis, and cross system planning in OP’s Citywide Strategy and Analysis Division, helping the agency gain a deeper understanding of the gaps and opportunities of improved systems in the context of growth, capacity, and land use.
+Emily works to advance cross-cutting strategies related to food systems, health equity, affordable housing, sustainability, land use, and inclusive economic development in Washington, DC.
+Emily was previously the Food Policy Analyst for OP where she supported the DC Food Policy Council and Food Policy Director with strategic food policy and data analysis.
+Before working for DC Government, Emily worked on food policy and economic justice issues at the North Carolina Governor’s Office, Duke University’s World Food Policy Center, the US Agency for International Development (USAID), and the Congressional Hunger Center as an Emerson National Hunger Fellow.
 Emily has a Masters in Public Policy from Duke University and currently lives in Ward 1.

 Ashley Stephens, Staff Assistant, DC Office of Planning